 Which class has impacted you the most?
+Why?

 LEAD 550/600.
 The practice of creating change in the moment and the vulnerability of sharing that process with others inspires me every single day.

 Are there specific SOLES faculty, staff or administrators you feel have contributed significantly to your success?
+How have they helped?

 Dr. Mary McDonald continues to push me in so many ways, and for that I am very grateful.
 Also, Dr. Fred Galloway for finally giving me the confidence to tackle statistical analysis and quantitative methods.
 It wasn’t easy, but I can truly say I understand the importance of it in research and learning.

 Continue to work as a student affairs practitioner, develop an organizational change consulting agency, make LIFE WORK BALANCES a sustainable entity and continual resource to the field of student affairs.

 Is there anything else you would like to share with prospective students?